silveiralexf/deploy-ibm-noi/README.md

 [fsilveir@fsilveir ibm-glusterfs]$
 ```

-Wait for all the related pods to be on `Running` state before considering the deployment as successfull, you can follow the instruction notes at the of the deployment to confirm status of each component individually.
+Wait for all the related pods to be on `Running` state before considering the deployment as successfull, you can follow the instruction notes displayed at the end of the deployment output summary to confirm the status of each component individually.

 In some cases, the `icp-gluster-glusterfs-heketi-deployment` pod takes too long to start, even after the daemonset pods are started, try delete the pod in this case and check if it them get's properly recreated, if it still fails troubleshoot it by checking the Deployment and ReplicaSet logs.